reshnaz/ACADGILD_frontEndWebDev_Session16_Assignment2/README.md

 7. Create a custom pipe for searching the values from the array as you enter the values in the search text box.
 8. Create a file in which define the routing configuration and routeroutlet.
-9. Divide the file for adding the data and for viewing the data.
+9. Divide the file for adding or viewing the data.
 10. Define path and assign component accordingly.
 11. Define default and wildcard routes.
-12. Create a navbar with two text values and clicking on those values the page should routes accordingly.
+12. Create a navbar with two text values.
+Clicking on those values, the page should route accordingly.
 13. Create a path with route parameter.
-14. On adding the values the page should navigate to the view routes.
+14. On adding the values, the page should navigate to the view routes.
-15. On clicking any one of the data in the view it should pass the values the route parameter and display the route parameter values in the view.
+15. On clicking any one of the data in the view, it should pass the values the route parameter and display the route parameter values in the view.
+16. With the use of routerLink, highlight the navbar as per the routes.
+17. Create a component as login, and in that component ngOnInit(), create a function to store the data in sessionStorage.
+18. Create a canActivate Guard and that guard must check if the session storage is present or not.
+If it is present, it should redirect it to the next page or else it should show a message not authorized.
+19. Create a canDeactivate guard that will check if the text box values are empty or not.
+If not, it should show the message: “Are you sure you don’t want to save the data?” when the routes changes.
+20. Create resolve route which will populate the dropdown values from the service for the drop down before the component is instantiated.

 ## Development server